anttiviljami/wp-pdf-templates/readme.txt

 1. See example use of this plugin here: http://vetrospace.com/

 == Changelog ==

+= 1.3 =
+* PHP 5.2 compatibility added, upgraded to newest version of dompdf lib

 = 1.2.1 =
 * Fixes issue with pretty permalinks disabled.
 Thanks Triskal!